Hiking the Wailupe Loop Trail on Oʻahu

 Distance: 5.0 miles / 8.0 km

-Located between both Wiliwilinui and Hawaiʻi Loa Ridge, the Wailupe Loop Trail feels like a bit of a hidden gem compared to the surrounding trails that attract many more visitors.
+Located between both Wiliwilinui to the north and Hawaiʻi Loa Ridge to the south, the Wailupe Loop Trail feels like a hidden gem compared to the surrounding trails that often attract more visitors.

 However, the true Wailupe Loop Trail never leaves ʻĀina Haina and follows both the East and West Middle Ridges to create the loop shown below.